casper-ecosystem/lottery-demo-dapp/client/README.md

 ## Run

-To run the application, use:
+To run the application, execute:

 ```bash
 npm start